London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Local Knowledge At Olympia

 Olympia looks impressive from the outside and inside, but for vehicles and crews it can be a maze of ramps, service roads and back of house corridors.
+The venue sits in W14, and the station directly underneath is Kensington (Olympia), which means local road pressure, resident permit streets, and tight service access around the rear of the building.
 Knowing which entrance to aim for, where to queue and how to navigate to the correct hall makes a big difference to how long you spend on site.

 Our experience with London venues means we are used to working around one way systems, strict security checks and live events in neighbouring halls.
 We planned our loading so that anything needed first on the stand came off the van last and we grouped smaller items into clearly labelled crates.
 That meant no repeated trips back and forth to the van and no last minute hunting for cables or leaflets when the client just wanted to focus on stand dressing and technical checks.